SC Representative Wendell Gilliard pre-filing bill banning assault weapons

 “When sending our children to school, our parents to church, and when we go to the grocery store we should know we can walk around in our and feel safe,” says Danielle Richardson, the Lowcountry director of Brady United Against Gun Violence.

 Gilliard says since 2009 more than 1,040 people across the country have been shot and killed by an assault weapon.
-He says these weapons are made for the military and brought out a fake assault weapon to symbolize how dangerous they are.
+He says these weapons are made for the military and brought out fake assault weapons to symbolize how dangerous they are.

 “We will not be able to eradicate the entire gun problem, but we can certainly put laws in place to slow down the intentions of evil people,” says Rep. Gilliard.